apnadkarni/blt/doc/drawerset.rst

   are also the following special non-numeric indices.

   **active**
-x    This is the drawer whose handle is where the mouse pointer is currently
+    This represents the drawer whose handle is where the mouse pointer is currently located.
-    located.
 When a handle is active, it is drawn using its active colors.
 The **active** index is changes when you move the mouse pointer over another drawer's handle or by using the **handle activate** operation.
 Note that there can be only one active drawer at a time.

   **end**
     The index of the last drawer.